rogerjdeangelis/utl-download-sas-tables-while-in-supermax-EG-lockdown-and-solitary-confinement/README.md

                 (this is the only folder avaliable in supermax lockdown solitary confinment(boot to server VM))

              2. Zip the SAS table
-             3. Convert the zip file to base64 and rint the 76 byte base64 records to results
+             3. Convert the zip file to base64 and print the 76 byte base64 records to results
              4. Click on export results
              5. Save to local power workstation (10x productivity platform)